-- 1. Natural populations of organisms that can interbreed and produce fertile young and are reproductively isolated from other such groups are known as - 2.
-A change in frequency of a genetic trait in a population over time is - 3.
-A particular structure, behavior, or physiological function that allows organisms possessing it to survive and reproduce more than individuals in the population that lack it - 4.
-A permanent change in a cell's DNA, usually caused by errors in copying the DNA, that is the raw material for evolution - 5.
+Namo 1.
+Natural populations of organisms that can interbreed and produce fertile young and are reproductively isolated from other such groups are known as 2. from other such groups are known as A change in frequency of a particular trait in a population over time is 3.
+A particular structure, behavior, or physiological function that allows organisms possessing it to survive and reproduce more than individuals in the population that lack it 4. reproduce more than individuals in the population that lack it A permanent change in a cell's DNA, usually caused by errors in copying the DNA, that is the raw material for evolution 5.
 A structure with similar function but different ancestral origins is a(n) structure.
-(Example: bee's wings and bird's wings) - 6.
-A structure that no longer has a function in an organism, that has a function in related organisms, is a(n) structure.
-(Example: pelvic bones in whales) - 7.
-What is the mechanism of adaptive evolution? - 8.
-The apparent similarity between marsupial mammals in Australia and ecologically equivalent mammals in other parts of the world is an example of evolution. evolution. came up with a theory of evolution by natural selection independently of Darwin, and - 9. caused Darwin to hurry to publish. - 10.
-Divergent evolution in which two species evolve away from one another, acquiring greater differences, as a result of competition or the risk of lowered survival and fertility caused by hybridization wrote Principles of Geology, a book that Darwin took with him on his voyage and 11. convinced him that the earth is old enough for evolution to have occurred.
+(Example: bee's wings and bird's wings) 6.
+A structure that no longer has a function in an organism, that has a function in related organisms, is a(n)structure.
+(Example: pelvic bones in whales) 7.
+What is the mechanism of adaptive evolution?
+8. The apparent similarity between marsupial mammals in Australia and ecologically equivalent mammals in other parts of the world is an example of evolution.
+9. came up with a theory of evolution by natural selection independently of Darwin, and caused Darwin to hurry to publish.
+10. Divergent evolution in which two species evolve away from one another, acquiring greater differences, as a result of competition or the risk of lowered survival and fertility caused by hybridization 11. wrote Principles of Geology, a book that Darwin took with him on his voyage and convinced him that the earth is old enough for evolution to have occurred.
 12. The five major mechanisms of evolution are: